vasantvohra/Image-Processing/README.md

 pip install -r requirements.txt or pip install pillow , pip install numpy

-3.In windows :
+3. In windows :
-Command prompt:
+Command prompt:<br>
 Cd- change directory to python installation : python36\scripts then, step 2.

-After library installation:
+After library installation:<br>
 Extract this zip to python installation //python.exe and py files are in same directory.

-4.RUN ARGUMENTS:
+4. RUN ARGUMENTS:

 if Linux or Mac OSX
 --Run above mentioned commands on pmake and filter